 On the flipside, the statistics are strikingly similar.
 A third of alcohol abusers and half of those with a dependency to drugs are struggling with a mental illness.

-The most important aspect to understand, though, is that both conditions are manageable.
+The most important aspect to understand, though, is that both bipolar depression and unipolar depression are treatable and manageable.
 Early intervention is best, but even patients that have struggled for the better part of their lives without a diagnosis have seen dramatic improvement once they receive treatment.

 Since every person is unique, treatment will vary from patient to patient.
 It may be inpatient or outpatient, depending on an individual’s needs, but treating a dual diagnosis requires that both conditions be addressed.
 If needed, a safe and medically assisted withdraw from alcohol or drugs might be the first step.